 As of July 1st, 2009, carbon monoxide detectors are required in Colorado within 15 feet of the entrance to any bedroom.
-The appropriate detectors are installed as required and on each floor of the home.
-Some are stand alone while others are in combination with smoke detection equipment.
+The appropriate detectors were installed as required.

 The electrical system of the home was inspected and reported on with the above information.
 While the inspector makes every effort to find all areas of concern, some areas can go unnoticed.
 Outlets were not removed and the inspection was only visual.
 Any outlet not accessible (behind the refrigerator for example) was not inspected or accessible.
 Please be aware that the inspector has your best interest in mind.
 Any repair items mentioned in this report should be considered before purchase.
 It is recommended that qualified contractors be used in your further inspection or repair issues as it relates to the comments in this inspection report.